krishsaraf27/krishsaraf27/README.md

 My name is **Krish Saraf**.
 I am from Christ University taking BSc in Physics, Mathematics and Electronics (Yes, a triple major!)

+I have great interest in electronics as well as coding!
+Currently studying C programming and Tensorflow.

 I love to join hackathons to increase my knowledge and meet interesting people.

 **Skills:**